Large-Scale Training Data Attribution for Music Generative Models via Unlearning: Experimental Results

-Figure~\ref{fig:quota_based_tendency} visualizes the attribution scores' distribution by sorting all training samples in descending order, based on their unlearning scores, and retrieving the corresponding CLAP-based scores for the same samples.
+Figure~\ref{fig:quota_based_tendency} visualizes the attribution scores' distribution by sorting all training samples in descending order, based on their unlearning scores, and retrieving the corresponding scores from each of the other methods for the same samples.
 We present two views: one using min-max normalization to account for scale differences across methods, and the other using softmax scaling (where each method's scores sum to 1) to highlight differences in the overall attribution distribution and sparsity patterns.
-From these plots, we observe: (1) the unlearning-based method exhibits a sharp concentration of influence in the top few samples, indicating high influence on a small subset of training examples; and (2) the CLAP-based methods follow a similar trend but with higher variance and a more gradual decrease in attribution scores, suggesting a broader and less concentrated attribution pattern.
-These qualitative patterns are consistent with a Pearson correlation coefficient of 0.47 between the unlearning-based scores and the CLAP all-against-all scores, indicating some correlation between the two approaches.
+From these plots, we observe: (1) the unlearning-based method exhibits a sharp concentration of influence in the top few samples, indicating high influence on a small subset of training examples; and (2) the similarity-based methods follow a similar trend but with higher variance and a more gradual decrease in attribution scores, suggesting a broader and less concentrated attribution pattern.
+These qualitative patterns are confirmed by the correlation analysis shown in Figure~\ref{fig:correlation_matrix}.
+Notably, the unlearning-based scores show the strongest Pearson correlation with other attribution methods in the order of LPIPS, CLAP, CLEWS, and RPS, with correlation coefficients of 0.56, 0.46, 0.32, and 0.11, respectively.
+This result aligns with methodological similarities: unlearning and LPIPS may exhibit the highest correlation as both leverage internal information from the generative model.
+Likewise, CLAP and CLEWS also show strong mutual correlation, reflecting their reliance on external embeddings.
+In contrast, RPS demonstrates low correlation with all other methods, suggesting it captures a distinct attribution pattern.